Bureau Enlists State Attorneys General to Provide Information on Private Student Loan Complaints

 - Many borrowers struggling in today’s economy are finding their private student loan debt to be unmanageable.
 Many borrowers revealed that they were despondent or troubled by their inability to fulfill their obligations.
 Many expressed significant regret about their decisions to pursue a degree.

 - Many borrowers report finding it difficult to navigate the repayment process.
 Respondents articulated a number of issues related to the repayment process.
 Some challenges included billing and record-keeping issues, lost payments, onerous debt collection practices, and limited flexibility to negotiate repayment plans during times of financial hardship or unemployment.

 In the Dodd-Frank Wall Street Reform and Consumer Protection Act, Congress directed the CFPB to analyze borrower complaints regarding private student loans and make recommendations to Congress and other agencies.
-Today, the CFPB published an additional Notice and Request for Information in the Federal Register seeking data and information on existing private student loan complaints from state agencies, institutions of higher education, consumer and legal advocates, lenders, and others.
+Today, the CFPB published an additional in the Federal Register seeking data and information on existing private student loan complaints from state agencies, institutions of higher education, consumer and legal advocates, lenders, and others.